telerik/xaml-docs/getting-started/adding-telerik-ui-to-an-application/installation-adding-to-application-create-application-and-adding-control.md

 	At this point the project references only the common Telerik.Windows.Controls.dll.

 4. Configure the project using the Project Configuration Wizard.
 This will add the dlls required by the controls you want to use.
 When you open the wizard you can select the  control you are going to use from the list (or search them in the search box).
-Clicking okay will add all required references for the controls.
+Clicking OK will add all required references for the controls.

 	#### __Figure 3: Adding references to the charting controls__
 	![Common Installing Creating Application 013 WPF](images/installation-adding-to-application-create-application-and-adding-control-3.png)